Wednesday, April 13, 2011

 In 1991, the Saturday Night Live sketch Wayne's World got turned into a feature-length film.
 Set in Aurora, Illinois, an industrial town west of Chicago, there's a parody of the Tim Horton's doughnut chain, named for Chicago Blackhawks great Stan Mikita.
 And the cop that Wayne and Garth meet outside the doughnut shop?
 His name is Officer Koharski.
 "No way!"
 Way.

-5. 1929 Stanley Cup Finals.
+5. March 28-29, 1929: Stanley Cup Finals.
+This was a 2-games, total-goals series.
 The Rangers were defending champions, led by a forward line of Frank Boucher and the brothers Bill and Bun Cook, plus defenseman Ivan (Ching) Johnson.
-But the Bruins won their first Cup led by legendary veteran Cy Denneny, defensemen Lionel Hitchman and Eddie Shore, Aubrey "Dit" Clapper and goalie Clarence (Tiny) Thompson.
+But the Bruins won their 1st Cup, led by legendary veteran Cy Denneny, defensemen Lionel Hitchman and Eddie Shore, Aubrey "Dit" Clapper and goalie Clarence (Tiny) Thompson.

-4. 1939 Stanley Cup Semifinals.
-This was Eddie Shore's last stand, as he played just one more season before moving to nearby Springfield, Massachusetts and becoming a player-coach-GM-owner.
+4. March 21-April 2, 1939: Stanley Cup Semifinals.
+This was Eddie Shore's last stand, as he played just 1 more season before moving to nearby Springfield, Massachusetts and becoming a player-coach-GM-owner.
 The Bruins also still had Dit Clapper, but it was rookie Frankie Brimsek (known as Mr. Zero for a string of shutouts that season) and the German-Canadian "Kraut Line" of Milt Schmidt, Woody Dumart and Bobby Bauer, that set the pace for Boston.

-The Rangers were still pretty strong, and Bryan Hextall Sr. (son of 2 NHLers and grandson of Ron) would lead them to the next year's Cup, beating the Bruins in the Semis, but this time, it was not to be.
+The Rangers were still pretty strong, and Bryan Hextall Sr. (father of 2 NHLers and grandfather of Ron) would lead them to the next year's Cup, beating the Bruins in the Semis, but this time, it was not to be.
 It took 7 games, but the Bruins finished the Rangers off, and then beat the Toronto Maple Leafs to win the whole thing.

-3. 1984 NBA Eastern Conference Semifinals.
+3. April 29-May 13, 1984: NBA Eastern Conference Semifinals.
 The Knicks and Celtics slugged it out -- not literally, this wasn't the 1990s Knicks and the Miami Heat, after all -- for 7 games.
 Ultimately, it wasn't Bernard King or the Boston Garden or "the Luck of the Leprechaun" that settled this, it was Larry Bird and company refusing to lose.
 Despite Nard averaging almost 30 points per game in this series (29.1), the Celtics won at home in Game 7.